Total (0 items)

 • Brussels sprouts

-Omega 3 are substances found in fish, and the key omega 3 nutrients are DHA (docosahexaenoic acid) and EPA (eicosapentaenoic acid).
-DHA has been associated with health benefits during pregnancy as it contributes to healthy brain and eye development of the foetus.
-DHA’s health benefits also continue during breastfeeding as it contributes to healthy brain and eye development of breastfed infants as well.*
+Omega-3s are fatty acids found in oily fish, and the key omega-3 nutrients are DHA (docosahexaenoic acid) and EPA (eicosapentaenoic acid).
+DHA has been associated with health benefits during pregnancy as it contributes to the healthy brain and eye development of your baby.

 Is it safe to take vitamin A?